xAirx/ReactNative-RestaurantAppProject/README.md

 &nbsp;
 &nbsp;

 	---------Login functionality, with registration, JWT, communicating with the backend express API ----------

-        Oauth, facebook login etc.
-	-  Not started on backend
-	-> Frontend started ****  Work in progress

         Users can register and login
 	- integrated on backend
 	-> Frontend started ****  Work in progress